nxtkofi/LightningNvim/README.md

 You should have Your output file now!
 Move it into header_img folder.
-Now to set a header image go ahead and check out my ./lua/custom/plugins/alpha.lua file.
+Now to set a header image go ahead and check out my ./lua/custom/plugins/alpha.lua file.<br/>
 Function `load_random_header()` loads random header image from header_img folder on nvim startup.

 >[!important]